tgh-apil/OVF/README.md

 ### File Download

-Publically available version of Handbook can be found here: *insert link
+Publically available version of Handbook can be found here: *PENDING

 ## Appendix and FAQ